 Step Three: Calculate Daily Macro Needs

 Finally, you can convert the calories of each macronutrient to grams by dividing the calorie count by the number of calories per gram for each.

 103 ÷ 4 = 26 grams of carbohydrates

 516 ÷ 4 = 129 grams of protein

 1,444 ÷ 9 = 160 grams of fat

 As you can see, the keto diet requires a much higher fat content than the typical diet that most people follow.
-While it may seem counterintuitive to eat more fat to lose weight, studies have shown this diet to have a number of health benefits, including weight loss and improved metabolic markers.
+While it may seem counterintuitive to eat more fat to lose weight, studies have shown this diet can have a number of health benefits, including weight loss and improved metabolic markers.